alphagov/government-service-design-manual/service-manual/communications/index.md

     title: Digital by Default Service Standard
     url: /service-manual/digital-by-default
 ---

+A blog is a series of articles (posts) published on a regular basis, around a particular topic or theme.
+It should inform and stimulate feedback in the form of reader comments and author responses.
+Blogs are not just words - they often feature photos and videos, and almost always link to additional sources of online information.
+They are usually less formal and more engaging in tone than traditional forms of communication, and appeal to a wider audience as a result.

 Having high quality, regularly updated and publicly available evidence to demonstrate how services have met the standard is really important.
 It provides the whole of government with a repository of information to use in other similar service transformations, and an easy way of sharing ideas within and across departments.